 The Long-Term Preservation Provider shall log every security-related event that can provide information on events, changes happened in the IT system or in its physical environment according to the generally accepted information security practice.
 In case of every log entry, the following data shall be stored:

-- the time of the event; - the type of the event; - the success or failure of the implementation; - the identification of the user or the system who/what triggered the event.
+- the time of the event; - the type of the event; - the identification of the user or the system who/what triggered the event; - the success or failure of the audited event.